itkSource/lorhammer/doc/content/quickstart.md

 Type : **int,int**

 The minimum and maximum number of nodes to instantiate per gateway.
 A random number between the given range will be used.
 Use the same value for min,max not to randomize.

+### nbScenarioReplayLaps

+Type : **int** : The number of times the entire set of payloads will be sent.
+"Zero" means infinite, all the scenario will be stopped regarding the temporal settings.

 ### scenarioSleepTime